KinaKnowledge/json-lib/README.md

 Compliance is measured to the [JSONTestSuite](https://github.com/nst/JSONTestSuite) Github repository tests.
 The (tests/compliance.lisp) has a function `build-parser-test-harness` that will clone the JSONTestSuite repo into a subfolder in your current working directory and report out to STDOUT the validation results, plus returns a hashtable.

-See the [current SBCL compliance](tests/compliance-sbcl.html) for specifics on SBCL and [current CCL compliance](tests/compliance-ccl.html) for CCL.
+See the [tests](tests) folder for specifics on SBCL and CCL compliance.
 This file can be generated with `(build-parser-test-harness :write-compliance-html-file "compliance.html")`.

 ## License